delgiudice1967219/ADM_HW5/README.md

 # ADM - Homework 5: USA Airport Flight Analysis, Group #10

 This GitHub repository contains the implementation of the fifth homework assignment for the **Algorithmic Methods of Data Mining** course (2024-2025) for the master's degree in Data Science at Sapienza University.
 This project focuses on analyzing the USA Airport Dataset and implementing a series of algorithms to explore flight networks, assess centrality measures, find optimal routes, and detect communities.
+The details of the assignement are specified [here](https://github.com/Sapienza-University-Rome/ADM/tree/master/2024/Homework_5).

 **Team Members:**
 - Xavier Del Giudice, 1967219, delgiudice.1967219@studenti.uniroma1.it